Lynn, Massachusetts: 21st century

 In recent years, Lynn has attracted a substantial and growing LGBT population.

 In April 2018, The Boston Globe named Lynn one of the "Top spots to live in Greater Boston in 2018."

 On August 18, 2021, the new Frederick Douglass Park on Exchange Street was dedicated, directly across the street from the site of the Central Square railroad depot where Douglass was forcibly removed from the train in 1841.
 The park features a bronze bas-relief sculpture of Douglass.
 The park had been in the works since at least 2019 when a bill was filed in the Massachusetts Senate to designate the park area and its management by the Massachusetts DCR.

+On September 16, 2021, Mayor McGee introduced Vision Lynn, a 20-year comprehensive planning project to expand Lynn's diversity and improve infrastructure further.
+In the following year and a half, Lynn's Planning Department held many opportunities for Lynners to discuss what they see for the future of the city.
+On April 10, 2023, a draft of the plan was shared on the planning departments website to allow for greater public comment.
+After May 15, 2023, the public comment window will be closed and the committee will release a final draft to be endorsed and adopted by the city.

+Lynn earned the moniker "Condom Capital of the USA" after Global Protection, a subsidiary of Karex, the world's largest condom manufacturer, relocated to the former Garelick Farms facility.